marlowe-lang/.github/profile/README.md

 Marlowe is transitioning from an IOG-managed solution to a fully open-source, community maintained project.
 While IOG is providing funding/resources to help manage the transition and maintain its core capabilities in the interim, going forward Marlowe will need to sustain itself independently with community funding.

-As its core maintainers, we will continue to support Marlowe, and to consolidate and extend it to make it an option for Cardano DApp builders via our [Marlowe 2025 F12 Catalyst Proposal]()
+As its core maintainers, we will continue to support Marlowe, to consolidate and extend it to make it an option for Cardano DApp builders.
+Our roadmap for 2025 is defined in details our [Marlowe 2025 F12 Catalyst Proposal]()

 <img width="1218" alt="image" src="https://github.com/marlowe-lang/.github/assets/471741/a5a2d395-6378-49fa-af8d-6442ff8de12e">